octylFractal/MCPIDE/docs/DESIGN.md

 1. Pick an MCP CSV release.
 Recent versions will be fetched from Forge's Maven server and offered for use, or a local zip can be selected.
 2. Pick a corresponding Minecraft JAR.
-Recent versions will be fetched from Forge's Maven server and offered for use, or a local jar can be selected.
+Recent versions will be fetched from Mojang's launcher metadata JSON and offered for use, or a local jar can be selected.
 3. Unpack and rewrite the MCP CSVs into SRG format, store those in the project metadata.